-The Reformed Communion is a fellowship of pastors committed to a Rule of Prayer for their mutual benefit, the benefit of their congregations and the broader mission of Christ in the world.
+The Reformed Communion is an ecclesial fellowship committed to the training and sustaining of Reformed pastors and ministry leaders for their mutual benefit, the benefit of their congregations and the broader mission of Christ in the world.

 “Of the many things that we need in order to be faithful in ministry, three stand out: wise people to teach us, colleagues to partner with us, and friends to encourage us on the way.
 The Reformed Communion has been the most important source for each of these in my life and I’m extremely grateful to our Savior for it.”